bespinian/serverless-workshop/README.md

    aws lambda invoke --function-name "my-function-tf-${TF_VAR_aws_user}" output.json --cli-binary-format raw-in-base64-out --payload '{ "jokeID": "1" }' --log-type Tail --query 'LogResult' --output text |  base64 -d
    ```

-   Note that the function returns but the response contains an error message because it ran into a timeout.
+   Note that the function returns, but the response contains an error message because it ran into a timeout.

 1. Change the timeout setting of the function in the terraform module in your working directory